Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'Check ck_budget before expensive multi-agent work or large model calls.'
-Also mentions when not to use: 'Use ck_cost_optimizer for model price comparisons without recording spend.'
+The description provides explicit guidance: 'Check ck_budget before expensive multi-agent work or large model calls' and 'Use ck_cost_optimizer for model price comparisons without recording spend.'
+This clearly tells when to use and when to use an alternative.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.